 A. Most gout attacks will last anywhere from 2 days to 2 weeks.
 The inflammation can subside with proper medication, but over half of those diagnosed will have repeat occurrences.
 Keeping your uric acid levels low and consistent is key in reducing return flare ups.
 Learn to drink plenty of water and avoid purines for avoiding future outbreaks.
 Your doctor will be able to monitor the amount of uric acid in your blood to keep you on the right track.

 A: There are no current recommendations for checking the uric acid levels in one's bloodstream in the medical field.
 Only after a physician is made aware of the pain in certain joints are blood tests taken for levels of uric acid.
 The best way to avoid a painful gout attack is to be aware of the causes and to address through lifestyle and diet changes.
+You'll know a gout attack is happening when sudden severe pain and swelling occurs in the joints.
+They may also turn red.

 Gout is experienced by millions of Americans but does not have to control your life.
 Our bodies are designed to function well through proper nutrition and keeping our system flushed out.
 Hopefully, these questions and answers will help you to avoid this common type of arthritis before it strikes.